 In 2021, we once again conducted a comprehensive survey of our stakeholders to identify which topics have priority for them and to map the current expectations of the various stakeholder groups as part of the development of our sustainability strategy.
 Another aim was to obtain a clear picture of our international sustainability reputation.
 We followed both a quantitative and a qualitative approach, with in-depth interviews in addition to a comprehensive online survey.
 The survey confirmed that our target groups place great importance on our efforts to integrate sustainability into all of our activities and product life cycles, and that they also have a strong focus on the environmental impacts that occur during the individual phases of our products’ life cycles.

 For many consumer products, the majority of the related environmental footprint is generated during the use of the product.
 That’s why promoting responsible-minded behavior is so important.
 As a result, manufacturers, retailers and distributors are joining forces to develop platforms that inform consumers about sustainable products and encourage them to use products responsibly.

 Together with our retail partners we join forces to show consumers how they can cut their personal carbon footprint without sacrificing their quality of life.
-For instance, in 2017, Henkel and the German drugstore chain Rossmann focused in their campaign on a digital footprint calculator: Consumers answer a set of simple questions to calculate how much carbon is produced by what they eat, where they live or how they spend their free time.
+For instance, in a joint campaign, Henkel and the German drugstore chain Rossmann focused on a digital footprint calculator: Consumers answer a set of simple questions to calculate how much carbon is produced by what they eat, where they live or how they spend their free time.
 At the end, they see how their results compare to the national and international average.